ABOUT SUDBURY YOUTH BASKETBALL

 SYB travel teams are a potential option for those seeking a higher level of competition against teams from other towns.
 The level of commitment for a travel team is greater and is not an option for everyone.
 Players who make a travel team are expected to make basketball their primary winter sport (see below bullets for explanation of time commitment).
-To insure fairness for all players wishing to play on SYB travel teams, players who miss an SYB travel team practice/game to participate with another basketball team or sporting activity may be subject to being benched for an equal number of events.
+To ensure fairness for all players wishing to play on SYB travel teams, players who miss an SYB travel team practice/game to participate with another basketball team or sporting activity may be subject to being benched for an equal number of events.
 For repeated occurrences, further action may be taken by the SYB board.

-Try-outs (see TRYOUT DATES tab) are held for each grade-level and not all players trying out will be selected for a travel team (those players will automatically be placed on an In-Town team).
+Try-outs are held for each grade-level and not all players trying out will be selected for a travel team (players who do not make a travel team will automatically be placed on an intown team and should attend intown assessments).
 Please consider your child's basketball ability and family commitment prior to registering to prevent possible disappointment.

 Playing Time Minimum: As this is a competitive program, the minimum playing time for each player on a travel team is 25% of a game (generally 10 minutes per game).
-FOR FIFTH GRADE TEAMS, THE MINIMUM PLAYING TIME IS 40% OF A GAME.
+FOR FOURTH AND FIFTH GRADE TEAMS, THE MINIMUM PLAYING TIME IS 40% OF A GAME.
 Sudbury is one of the few towns, if not the only one, in the Metrowest travel league that has a minimum playing time rule.
 It is very important that parents and players alike are ready to accept that they may only get into 25% of the game.
 (40% FOR 5TH GRADERS) NOTE THAT THESE ARE MINIMUM GUIDELINES, AND WE ENCOURAGE COACHES TO PROVIDE AS BALANCED PLAYING TIME AS POSSIBLE THROUGHOUT THE SEASON.
 EXACT PLAYING TIME MAY VARY GAME TO GAME AND IF A PLAYER MISSES PRACTICES/GAMES, THAT MAY NEGATIVELY IMPACT PLAYING TIME.

 Player Assessment and Team Selection Process: Each year, to create the SYB travel teams, we start fresh and evaluate all players with a fully independent, blank slate and impartial assessment process.
 To properly and fully assess each player, we conduct 2 nights (3 focused hours) of tryouts with skill drills and game situations.
 We use fully independent "expert" evaluators that have no child in the grade they evaluate.
 All evaluators have been involved in youth basketball for many years with playing, coaching and/or officiating experience at all levels, including SYB travel, AAU, high school and college.
-The independent evaluators create the team rosters based on detailed live player assessments across multiple skill/impact areas, extensive evaluator group review and debate of each player, relevant prior year coaches' comments on the players, and insuring a good mix of positions/speed/size on each team.
+The independent evaluators create the team rosters based on detailed live player assessments across multiple skill/impact areas, extensive evaluator group review and debate of each player, relevant prior year coaches' comments on the players, and ensuring a good mix of positions/speed/size on each team.
 Players are evaluated in key skill areas including (but not limited to) ball handling, scoring, rebounding, defense, and game sense.
 During the player assessment and team selection process, the player names are not given to the evaluators and are not on the evaluator sheets – the evaluator sheets only have the players’ pinnie numbers (not names).
 See example travel player assessment form under the documents tab.
 Note, players all develop and grow at different speeds and year to year, we often do have players moving from in-town to travel and vice versa, as well as moving up or down travel team levels.